Skip to main content

 }

 The block.height operator is used to fetch the latest block height in a Leo program.
 It represents the number of blocks in the chain.
-In the above example, block.height is used in an async function to fetch the latest block height in a program.
+In the above example, block.height is used in a final { } block to fetch the latest block height in a program.

 info